votinginfoproject/vip-specification/docs/built_rst/xml/elements/hours_open.rst

 A structured way of describing the days and hours that a place such as a :ref:`multi-xml-office` or :ref:`multi-xml-polling-location` is open, or that an event such as an :ref:`multi-xml-election` is happening.
+The range of days indicated by the `StartDate` and `EndDate` in each `Schedule`_ element should not overlap with peer `Schedule`_ elements.
+For example, it is invalid to specify a schedule from 10/01/2016 to 10/31/2016 and also specify a schedule from 10/10/2016 to 10/11/2016 within the same `HoursOpen` element.

 +--------------+---------------------------+--------------+--------------+------------------------------------------+------------------------------------------+
 | Tag          | Data Type                 | Required?    | Repeats?     | Description                              | Error Handling                           |